It's time to build more housing in Cambridge.

 On May 8, the Housing Committee voted unanimously in support of ending exclusionary zoning.
 At the hearing, Harvard professor Jason Furman, one of President Obama's top economists and a Cambridge resident, testified in favor of allowing more height and density.
 Paul Williams, Executive Director of the Center for Public Enterprise and one of America's top experts on social housing, also spoke in strong support.

-The concept was fleshed out by Councillors and CDD staff at further Housing Committee hearings in June, July, and August, before being referred back to the full City Council in September 2024.
+The concept was fleshed out by Councillors and CDD staff at further Housing Committee hearings in June, July, and August, before being referred back to the full City Council as a zoning petition in September 2024.
+In September, the City Council voted 5-4 to formally introduce the petition, which is now being tracked by CDD here.
+In October and November, there will be a series of public hearings and meetings to discuss the petition:

 Your support at these hearings and meetings will help persuade Councillors to hold the line and do what’s right for Cambridge’s future.
 This means showing up to give public comment and emailing city councillors at each of these meetings, as they need to “feel the love” amidst written and verbal opposition.